shaitan/handystats/configuration.rst

 Read :ref:`timer-metric` documentation for the backgroud of the following options.

 **idle-timeout**
-    Specifies time interval for which timer's instance is considered to be alive.
+    Specifies time interval in *milliseconds* for which timer's instance is considered to be alive.

     If no events for timer's instance have been recieved during this time interval timer's instance will be removed with no impact on collected statistics.